Course Registration and Conduct of Courses

 Fall or spring semester course enrollment may not be limited or cut off during registration without permission of the dean of the faculty or designee.
 This restriction does not apply to first-year student seminars, College Writing courses, seminars, language and laboratory sections, and studio courses.
 Department chairs are responsible for ensuring that there are an adequate number of openings for incoming first-year students in September and February.

-A list of all courses in which six or fewer students are enrolled shall be referred to the dean of the faculty or designee after completion of a registration period.
+A list of all courses in which six or fewer students are enrolled will be referred to the dean of the faculty or designee after completion of a registration period.
 The advisability of offering such courses for the current semester will be discussed promptly with the department chair involved.
 Enrollment in winter term courses is limited.
 (See "Winter Term" section of this chapter.)

 G. Class Meeting and Scheduling